bailey-lab/coiaf-manuscript-work/README.md

 package [{coiaf}](https://github.com/bailey-lab/coiaf).
 It includes the following folders and files:

 - `benchmarking` contains various files used to benchmark our software package and the resulting figures.
 - `coiaf-real-data` is a git submodule pointing to the repository used to analyze sequencing data using coiaf.
+- `convergence` contains files for determining how many bootstraps and MCMC chains are needed for convergence.
 - `misc-figures` contains code for various figures.
--   `sensitivity-analysis-stats.Rmd` contains code to compute statistics on our sensitivity analysis results.
-Note that the code to generate the sensitivity analysis results and the resulting figures are included as vignettes in the coiaf package.
+- `sensitivity-analysis` contains code for comparing THE REAL McCOIL to coiaf on simulated data, the results, and code to compute statistics on our sensitivity analysis results.